Accessibility Guide and Description

 Guests have access to their own formal Courtyard Garden directly adjacent to the property and leading from the Pavilion.
 In addition to a large garden table and four chairs, there is also a purpose-

-Beyond the Courtyard Garden, which offers spectacular floral displays from spring through to the end of the autumn, there is a large former paddock which is now effectively an extensive well-
+Beyond the Courtyard Garden, which offers spectacular floral displays from spring through to the end of the autumn, there is a large well-

-At the opposite end of Hill Top’s grounds is a small woodland which is currently accessible from our own private car park.
+At the opposite end of Hill Top’s grounds is a woodland which is accessible from the car park.
 Known as Backhouse Brow and extending to over seven and a half acres, guests are welcome to venture into this truly magical place though we would kindly ask that they first discuss this with us before doing so.
 The woodland is on a steep hillside, rising over 200ft and with wonderful precipitous rock outcrops.
 We have marked an easy trail for visitors to follow with an accompanying written guide.
 In view of its nature, children must not be allowed access without supervision.

-A WiFi broadband connection is provided for the use of our guests.
+A WiFi broadband connection is available for the use of guests.

 Terms & Conditions